Taylor Swift Shines at 2020 Golden Globes in Jaw-Dropping Look

 Taylor Swift has arrived to the 2020 Golden Globes and we simply cannot calm down!

-The "Lover" singer, who is up for an award at the ceremony tonight, just hit the red carpet at The Beverly Hilton in Los Angeles in a beautiful ensemble from Etro.
+The "Lover" singer, who is up for an award at the ceremony tonight, just hit the red carpet at The Beverly Hilton in Los Angeles in a beautiful dress from Etro with Louboutin shoes and Lorraine Schwartz jewelry.
 The bright, colorful look was styled by her longtime stylist Joseph Cassell Falconer.

 T.Swift is nominated in the Best Original Song – Motion Picture category at the 77th Golden Globe Awards for her Cats track "Beautiful Ghosts," which she wrote alongside renowned composer Andrew Lloyd Webber.